vxlang/vxlang-page/README.md

   - fixed bug of axion-mode and feature additions.
     - I've started improving AXION mode, which performs additional protective behaviors beyond the existing protections :)
   - Speed up obfuscation conversion and packing.
-- `1.2.7.0`
-  - Simplified the flattening SDK: VxLang no longer supports the API to adjust the difficulty level.
-  - Flattening difficulty is now applied randomly at the function level.
-  - Optimize the speed of VxLang behavior
-  - I'll work on getting it to work faster with games and heavy software testing :)

 ## TODO
 - `Task`